drmaize/ThermoAlign/README.md

     docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash         #(a maize ready version)

+Follow the [Simple run case of a ThermoAlign Docker image](https://github.com/drmaize/ThermoAlign#simple-run-case-of-a-thermoalign-docker-image) to run these Docker images.

 These docker containers may be run on a cluster in interactive mode: